chadpjontek/Local-Weather/README.md

-# Local-Weather
+# RiRi's-Weather
-A web app that displays the user's local weather.
+A customized weather app for Mariah on her birthday.
+Happy Birthday!